 What can you do with a criminal justice degree?
 Many people use a criminal justice degree as a pre-law course or take this degree when they plan on going into police work, especially if they plan on being a detective.
 Others might consider getting a degree before starting a company that provides security and compliance services.

-Here Are The Top Five Reasons to Pursue a Criminal Justice Degree
+Top Five Benefits of a Criminal Justice Degree

 If you want to get into the active jobs that bring excitement to your day, you’ll want to work for an organization that has you on your feet, organizations like federal agencies—the FBI, CIA, DEA and more.
 Having this degree also gives you a leg up even in places where only a high school diploma is required.